smelancon/isolation_forest/README.md

 ## Improving on the original algorithm for efficiency

-The original algorithm is quite slow in Python.
+The original algorithm is pretty slow in Python.
 Instead of randomly splitting the data as described by Liu, Ting, and Zhou, I randomly partitioned the data 5 times and then chose the partition that created the biggest difference in size between the two parts.
-This caused anomalies to be isolated sooner.
+This improved the efficiency of the algorithm by causing anomalies to be isolated sooner.

 ## Data